rob-brown/amo_system/apps/rabbit_driver/README.md

 <details>
   <summary>What languages can I use with Rabbit Driver?</summary>

   <p>The RabbitMQ website has <a href="https://www.rabbitmq.com/tutorials/tutorial-one-elixir.html">tutorials</a> for Python, Java, Spring, Ruby, PHP, C♯, Javascript, Go, Elixir, Objective-C, and Swift.
-Though these are not a complete list of languages that include a RabbitMQ library.
+Though these are not a complete list of languages that have a RabbitMQ library.
   </p>
 </details>